PrairieLearn/PrairieLearn/docs/assessment.md

 ## Question points for `Exam` assessments

 Assessments with `"type": "Exam"` are designed to test students' knowledge of course material.
 Students can retry questions for reduced points, so long as `allowRealTimeGrading` is true (the default).
-See [Question scoring details for `Exam` assessments] for details on the exact scoring algorithm.
+See [Question scoring details for `Exam` assessments](#question-scoring-details-for-exam-assessments) for details on the exact scoring algorithm.

 Each question is assigned a set number of _auto points_ (points that are automatically assigned by an internal or external grader) and _manual points_ (points that are [assigned manually by a human grader](manualGrading.md)).

 Exam questions only ever generate a single random variant of the question, but students may be able to make multiple attempts to answer the question (assuming that the default of `allowRealTimeGrading` is used so that students can know whether their answers are incorrect and need to be reattempted).
 For each question, auto-grading points are set using the `autoPoints` value, which is a list of values like [10, 7, 5].
 This would mean that a correct answer on the first attempt is worth 10 points, a correct answer on the second attempt is worth 7 points, and so on.
 If `autoPoints` is set to a single value rather than a list then only a single attempt is allowed for that number of points.

 If a student receives partial credit for an answer then they receive correspondingly reduced points.
 For example, with [10, 7, 5] `autoPoints`, a 50%-correct submission on the first attempt would be worth 5 points.
-The exact details of how points are awarded are described in [Question scoring details for `Exam` assessments].
+The exact details of how points are awarded are described in [Question scoring details for `Exam` assessments](#question-scoring-details-for-exam-assessments).
 The principles of this scoring system are that students should be incentivized to answer questions correctly as soon as possible, and that students should never lose points by attempting a question again.

 Manual grading points are set using the `manualPoints` value.
 It is acceptable to use only one of `autoPoints` or `manualPoints`, in which case the other part of the points will be assigned a value of 0.